NUCCASJNR/alx-system_engineering-devops/0x07-networking_basics/README.md

 ## 0x07-networking_basics

-Learning The Basics Of Networking
+Learning the basics of networking

 ## Resources